|

 When Should You Wrap?

-Read my guide on how to rest a pork butt properly.
+My guide on how to rest a pork butt properly walks you through that final stage.

 Final Recommendation